NCAR/DART/models/wrf/readme.rst

 WRF Interface Overview
 ----------------------

-- The WRF ``model_mod.f90`` file reads WRF netCDF files directly to acquire the model state data.
-Earlier versions required ``wrf_to_dart`` and ``dart_to_wrf`` programs which are no longer necessary.
-- A WRF file named ``wrfinput_d01`` is required and must be at the same resolution and have the same surface elevation data as the files converted to create the initial conditions.

 The model interface code supports WRF configurations with multiple domains.
 Data for all domains is read into the DART state vector.
 During the computation of the forward operators (getting the estimated observation values from each